rjsf-team/react-jsonschema-form/README.md

 The following props are passed to a custom field template component:

 - `id`: The id of the field in the hierarchy.
-You can use it to render a label targetting the wrapped widget;
+You can use it to render a label targetting the wrapped widget.
-- `classNames`: A string containing the base bootstrap CSS classes merged with any [custom ones](#custom-css-class-names) defined in your uiSchema;
+- `classNames`: A string containing the base bootstrap CSS classes merged with any [custom ones](#custom-css-class-names) defined in your uiSchema.
-- `label`: The computed label for this field, as a string;
+- `label`: The computed label for this field, as a string.
-- `description`: A component instance rendering the field description, if any defined (this will use any [custom `DescriptionField`](#custom-descriptions) defined);
+- `description`: A string containing any `ui:description` uiSchema directive defined.
-- `children`: The field or widget component instance for this field row;
+- `children`: The field or widget component instance for this field row.
-- `errors`: A component instance listing any encountered errors for this field;
+- `errors`: An array of strings listing all generated error messages from encountered errors for this field.
-- `help`: A component instance rendering any `ui:help` uiSchema directive defined;
+- `help`: A string containing any `ui:help` uiSchema directive defined.
-- `hidden`: A boolean value stating if the field should be hidden;
+- `hidden`: A boolean value stating if the field should be hidden.
-- `required`: A boolean value stating if the field is required;
+- `required`: A boolean value stating if the field is required.
-- `readonly`: A boolean value stating if the field is read-only;
+- `readonly`: A boolean value stating if the field is read-only.
 - `displayLabel`: A boolean value stating if the label should be rendered or not.
 This is useful for nested fields in arrays where you don't want to clutter the UI.
+- `fields`: An array containing all Form's fields including your [custom fields](#custom-field-components) and the built-in fields.
 - `formContext`: The `formContext` object that you passed to Form.

 > Note: you can only define a single field template for a form.
 If you need many, it's probably time to look for [custom fields](#custom-field-components) instead.